ayerol/btd_deconv/README.md

 # btd_deconv
 *A deconvolution approach for functional neuroimaging data to jointly estimate HRFs and source signals*

-This package reproduces the results of the paper titled "Deconvolution of the Functional Ultrasound Response in the Mouse Visual Pathway Using Block-Term Decomposition" by Aybüke Erol, Chagajeg Soloukey, Bastian Generowicz, Nikki van Dorp, Sebastiaan Koekkoek, Pieter Kruizinga and Borbála Hunyadi (currently under review).
+This package reproduces the results of the paper:
+Erol, A., Soloukey, C., Generowicz, B. et al. Deconvolution of the Functional Ultrasound Response in the Mouse Visual Pathway Using Block-Term Decomposition.
+Neuroinform (2022). https://doi.org/10.1007/s12021-022-09613-3

 All codes are written in MATLAB.
 Tensorlab should be installed (https://www.tensorlab.net) for using this repository.